 Onions Help in Cancer Prevention

-Onions contain onionin A. This is a sulphur-containing compound that helps to decrease tumor development.
+Onions contain vitamin A. This is a sulfur-containing compound that helps to decrease tumor development.

 Onions Help in Digestion

-Onions are a rich source of fibres and prebiotics, which helps boost your digestive health and improve the bacterial balance in your gut.
+Onions are a rich source of fibers and prebiotics, which helps boost your digestive health and improve the bacterial balance in your gut.

 Probiotics in your stomach feed on Prebiotics.
 Prebiotics are nondigestible types of fibres.
 They help your body in building and maintaining healthy bacteria that aids digestion in your guts.